An investigation of the non-trivial zeros of the Riemann zeta function: A recap on the zeros of the Riemann zeta function

-The fact that the Riemann zeta function has no zeros on the line $\Re(s)=1$ was already established by both Hadamard and de la Vall{\'e}e Poussin in their respective proofs of the prime-number theorem.
-A sketch of the proof of de la Vall{\'e}e Poussin is available in \cite{Edwards} pages 79-80.
-We provide here a similar version of the proof for the sake of completeness.
+The elaboration that Riemann zeta function has no zeros on the line $\Re(s) = 1$ is a result of Hadamard and de la Vall{\'e}e Poussin respective proofs of the prime-number theorem \cite{Poussin,Hadamard}.
+A sketch of the proof of de la Vall{\'e}e Poussin is available below.